 Air pollution and hypertension

-The authors of the contemporary take a look at, which uses facts from Kaunas, in Lithuania, paid particular attention to common publicity to ambient air pollution and the distance to green spaces and essential roads.
-They also tested differences between residing in multifamily homes, which include blocks of residences, and private single-circle of relatives homes.
+The contemporary authors take a look at, which uses facts from Kaunas, in Lithuania, paid particular attention to common publicity to ambient air pollution and the distance to green spaces and essential roads.
+They also tested differences between residing in multifamily homes, including blocks of residences, and private single-circle of relatives homes.

 They also concluded that living closer than 200 meters to a primary road multiplied the threat of hypertension.